-The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that the department has appropriately established on the record that it was acting in compliance with department policy when it denied claimant's application for Medical Assistance, retroactive Medical Assistance and State Disability Assistance benefits.
-The claimant should be able to perform a wide range of sedentary, light and medium work even with her alleged impairments.
+The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that the department has appropriately established on the record that it was acting in compliance with department policy when it denied claimant's application for Medical Assistance and retroactive Medical Assistance benefits.
+The claimant should be able to perform a wide range of sedentary, light, medium and heavy work even with his alleged impairments.
 The department has established its case by a preponderance of the evidence.